fdeblasio/pokeemerald-expansion/README.md

     - Learns Drain Punch by level up

 - Slaking:
-    - Learns Giga Impact by level up
+    - Learns Focus Punch and Giga Impact by level up

 - Nincada:
     - Learns Mud Slap at level 1 and now learns Mud Shot in its place at level 15